 4. Hanging by a Thread

-It has a new cover photo and now looks like this
+It had a new cover photo when it was reprinted for the third time and looked like this

 Hanging By a Thread:

 This full-color book of photographs records Wisconsin from an unusual viewpoint.
 The camera was suspended from a kite and controlled by the photographer, Craig Wilson, from the ground.
 From fifty to a few hundred feet in the air, we see festivals, zoom close over “Wisconsin” on the capital dome, get a seagull’s eye view of sailors, and hover over the crowd at a University of Wisconsin-Madison football game.

 More than 140 gorgeous photographs offer a unique look at people and places around the state.